 When a police officer stops a motorist due to suspicion of driving under the influence in Florida, the officer may conduct a field sobriety test to judge whether the driver is intoxicated.
 Refusing to take the test could potentially be used against you if the matter later goes to trial.
 Since the consequences of a Florida DUI can be so severe, it is vital that you consult with an experienced Gainesville DUI lawyer for guidance when faced with this charge.

 What exactly is a field sobriety test?
 The following is an overview of three common field sobriety tests that are used by Florida police officers:

 If you have been charged with a DUI in Florida, contact an experienced Gainesville DUI attorney today.
 Be sure to ask for a copy of our free guide: A DUI Guide for Alachua County, which offers information about ways to potentially avoid a conviction.
-To learn more about DUI’s, Call the Law Office of Jeffrey Meldon & Associates at their toll free number, (800) 373-8000.
+To learn more about DUI’s, call the Jeffrey Meldon & Associates at their toll free number, (800) 373-8000.